 Named Options

 A named option is a formally documented sub-major within an academic major program.
-Named options appear on the transcript with degree conferral.
-Students pursuing the Master of Science in Manufacturing Systems Engineering must select one of the following named options:
+The named option appears on the transcript with degree conferral.
+Students pursuing the Master of Science in Manufacturing Systems Engineering must select the following named option:

 Graduate School Resources